-Sketch a graph of $f(x) = \ln(x+2)$
+Sketch a graph of $f(x) = \ln(x+2)$.

 This is a horizontal shift to the left by 2 units.
 Notice that none of our logarithm rules allow us rewrite this in another form, so the effect of this transformation is unique.
+Shifting the graph,

-Notice that due to the horizontal shift, the vertical asymptote shifted as well, to x = -2
+Notice that due to the horizontal shift, the vertical asymptote shifted to x = -2, and the domain shifted to $(-2, \infty)$.